openframeworks/ofSite/_documentation/3d/ofCamera.markdown

 A basic camera object for interacting with objects in 3D space.

-by:Memo Akten, MSA Visuals Ltd. 2011
+By: Memo Akten, MSA Visuals Ltd. 2011